 The Royal Meteorological Society has been asked to administer the Rupert Ford Fund which has been set up by his family, friends and colleagues to honour the name of the late Dr Rupert Ford, whose brilliant scientific career was cruelly cut short by illness.
 The Fund is used to sponsor travel by outstanding young scientists from any part of the world to enable them to undertake research work or study in meteorology or associated physical oceanography (air-sea interaction) at a centre of excellence outside their own countries.

-Applications for travel in 2016 are now closed.
+Applications for travel in 2016 are now open.

 Early career scientists are defined as no more than 15 years into their career, excluding career breaks.
 Applicants do NOT need to be members of the Royal Meteorological Society.